30+ Denver Bachelor Party Ideas, with Planning Guide

 Want to shoot the groom 3 different ways?
 American Paintball Coliseum has paintball along with laser tag, airsoft, and VR, so you can do a little bit of everything in one spot.

 Drink great beer and challenge each other to fun, giant lawn games at Bierstadt Lagerhaus in RiNo.
 Bierstadt Lager is conveniently the meeting spot for one of the best beer tours in Denver.
 Have some fun playing lawn games and getting a bite to eat while you wait for your RiNo beer and graffiti tour to start.

 There’s plenty in Denver for nerdy bachelors who prefer to spend their male bonding time indoors.

-Both locations (in Colfax and LoDo) have an incredible selection of old school games, including skeeball, pinball, and giant Jenga.
+Both locations (in Colfax and LoDo) have an incredible selection of old school games (the LoDo location has over 45 of them), including skeeball, pinball, and giant Jenga.
 With a full bar and a dozen or more beers on tap, your bachelor will feel like a kid again—but with beer.

 11. Set up a LAN Party

 For the ultimate nerdy bachelor and his nerdy friends, a LAN party is relatively easy to set up, especially if you’ve rented a large space like a house.
 Have everyone bring their computer so you can all play multiplayer games.
 Make sure the fridge is well-stocked with food and beer ahead of time, or, schedule breaks so your bachelor has some time to get out and see at least some of what Denver has to offer.